bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

   - **Avoid Collections**: Picocli mapping works best with individual values or arrays.
 Avoid `Collection` or `Map` in signatures intended for CLI use.
 Provide overloads if necessary.
   - **Javadoc**: Provide complete Javadoc for all new methods and parameters.
 The CLI module uses this to generate help text.
   - **Annotations**: Use `@Cli.ExcludeApi` for methods that should not be exposed to the CLI (e.g., those taking complex Java-only objects).
 Use `@Cli.OptionNameOverride` if the method name isn't ideal for a CLI flag.
 Use `@Cli.Optional` on parameters that may be omitted from the CLI; keep JetBrains `@Nullable` for Java/API nullability only.
+- **Java 11 Convenience Overloads**:
+  - Add `Path`, `Instant`, or another modern type only at the entry points where it removes recurring caller-side conversion.
+Do not mirror every existing overload combination mechanically.
+  - Delegate to one existing parser, builder, or value-storage path so the modern overload cannot develop separate behavior.
+  - A `Path` overload closes every stream it opens.
+An `InputStream` overload keeps its documented ownership contract unchanged.
+  - Keep `File`, `Date`, and `InputStream` APIs when they remain useful.
+Exclude a `Path` or `Instant` builder overload from CLI generation when an existing file or date option already represents the same command-line value.
+  - Exercise at least one non-default filesystem when the implementation promises genuine `Path` support; converting immediately through `Path#toFile()` is not sufficient.

 ## 3. Core Implementation (`simple-java-mail`)